Rochdale Canal: Operation

 In 1855, the company agreed the terms of a lease with four railway companies, with the largest stake of 73 per cent held by the Lancashire and Yorkshire Railway.
 The railways paid £37,652 per year for a 21-year period, which allowed the canal company to pay a 4 per cent dividend to its shareholders and still have £15,000 for maintenance work.
 During the lease period, traffic increased a little, from 754,421 tons to 878,651 tons, and toll revenue also increased, from £23,048 to £28,579.
 At the end of the 21 years, the arrangement was continued for another fourteen, and four final half-yearly payments of £15,000 were made by way of compensation when the agreement ended.
 One surprising development was that Hollingworth Lake became a pleasure resort, with steamers operating on it six days a week in 1865.
 Allegations of "immoralities which it is stated take place in connection with the dancing stages at Hollingworth" in November of that year were strenuously denied by the company in January 1866.

 By cutting tolls, the canal managed to retain trade and remain profitable.
-A series of administrative changes took place, sanctioned by Acts of Parliament.
+A series of administrative changes took place, sanctioned by acts of Parliament.
 The title of the company changed from the Company of Proprietors of the Rochdale Canal to the Rochdale Canal Company, and they were also empowered to sell water.
 In 1905, cargo moving between the canal and the Bridgewater Canal at the Manchester end amounted to 418,716 tons, most of it connected with the Manchester Ship Canal trade.
 During the First World War, the government took control of the canals, and when they were handed back in August 1920, the Rochdale was in financial trouble.
 Sunday and Saturday afternoon working was no longer acceptable, wages had risen and working hours had reduced.
-In 1923, the Oldham and Rochdale Corporations Water Act paved the way for the transfer of its eight reservoirs, Blackstone Edge, Easterly Gaddings Dam, Higher and Lower Chelburn, Hollingworth Lake, Light Hazzles, Warland and Whiteholme, to those corporations to supply drinking water.
+In 1923, the Oldham and Rochdale Corporations Water Act 1923 (13 & 14 Geo.
+5. c. lxxvii) paved the way for the transfer of its eight reservoirs, Blackstone Edge, Easterly Gaddings Dam, Higher and Lower Chelburn, Hollingworth Lake, Light Hazzles, Warland and Whiteholme, to those corporations to supply drinking water.
 They received £396,667 for the sale, of which some was paid to the Manchester Ship Canal, since it would no longer receive water from the Rochdale, and made a net profit of £298,333.
-They could still draw water from some nearby streams, and could also draw some from the reservoirs under certain conditions.
+They could still draw water from some nearby streams and could also draw some from the reservoirs under certain conditions.

-Apart from a short profitable section in Manchester linking the Bridgewater and Ashton Canals, most of the length was closed in 1952 when an act of parliament was obtained to ban public navigation.
+Apart from a short profitable section in Manchester linking the Bridgewater and Ashton Canals, most of the length was closed in 1952 when the Rochdale Canal Act 1952 (15 & 16 Geo.
+6 & 1 Eliz.
+2. c. xxxvii) was obtained to ban public navigation.
 The last complete journey had taken place in 1937, and by the mid 1960s the remainder was almost unusable.
 Construction of the M62 motorway in the late 1960s took no account of the canal, cutting it in two.